jay0x5/Bot/README.md

 Implementations I did:
-1. Added a speak function (easiest thing)
+1. Added a speak and voice input function (easiest thing)
 2. Wrote an algorithm so it can differentiate between a normal command and a command asking him to perform a specific action (was bit challenging to me)